 Meet with a Defense Attorney to Discuss the Case

-After a defendant is stopped and arrested or served with a criminal complaint and summons, a defense lawyer may either be retained by the defendant or appointed through the public defender’s office and court’s referral process.
+After a defendant is stopped and arrested or served with a criminal complaint and summons, a defense lawyer may either be retained by the defendant or appointed through the public defender’s office and the court’s referral process.

-Once the attorney is retained or assigned, he or she will then meet with his or her client in-person.
+Once the attorney is retained or assigned, he or she will then meet with his or her client in person.
 If the client is in custody, this initial meeting may happen at the jail in a special visitation room.

 If the client is not in custody, the initial meeting will likely happen in the attorney’s office.
 During this meeting, the attorney will try to get the client’s story and gather as many details as possible about the case.
-He or she will ask specific questions about what happened to help him or her identify potential defenses and the weaknesses and strengths of the case.
+He or she will ask specific questions about what happened to help him or she identify potential defenses and the weaknesses and strengths of the case.

 Investigating the Criminal Case

-Criminal defense attorneys also complete independent investigations of their clients’ cases.
+Criminal defense attorneys also complete independent investigations of their client’s cases.
 This helps them to find mitigating evidence and witnesses and potential avenues of winning an acquittal or securing the dismissal of the charges.